Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 The Scan to BIM landscape continues to develop to this day, with a drastic increase in the number of automated tasks thanks to the introduction of artificial intelligence and machine learning technologies.
 Such systems can now be used to identify the most common building elements in a point cloud with minimal human intervention, such as doors, walls, pipes, structural elements, etc. This change alone helps significantly reduce the time it takes to convert raw scan data into an intelligent BIM model.

-Portable/mobile scanning solutions are another substantial advantage in the field, helping technicians to be less dependent on static tripod-mounted systems.
+Portable/mobile scanning solutions are another substantial advantage in the field, allowing technicians to be less dependent on static tripod-mounted systems.
 Drone-mounted scanners, handheld devices, and even smartphone-based photogrammetry efforts can now be used to capture information in previously inaccessible locations, extending the range of use of laser scanning further from its traditional constraints.

 Reality capture is another technology that is highly advantageous in this context, moving toward the performance of processing and visualization in real-time.
 The gap between scanning and modeling is decreasing with time, with certain platforms already offering immediate point cloud registration with preliminary object recognition directly in the field.
 This combination of capture and processing capabilities speeds up decision-making and allows production workflows to be more responsive, which is particularly important in time-sensitive renovation efforts.